-For more than three decades, Anchor Brewing has released this top-secret winter warmer to eagerly awaiting fans each November.
+Not many breweries can stake claim to making the same beer for the past 41 years, but for more than three decades, Anchor Brewing has released this top-secret winter warmer to eagerly awaiting fans each November.
 The recipe changes with every vintage, as does the flavor profile—which has offered everything from Christmas tree to Christmas spice—and although this brew typically hovers around 6% alcohol, it ages gracefully, taking on refined whiskey-like notes after as little as one year.

 Boulevard Nutcracker Ale